eLearning

 Custom Courses

-Of course, the goal is to always have them complete it all in one go but at their speed.
+Of course, the goal is always to have them complete it all in one go but at their speed.
 That means it needs to be short enough for them to do that.
 That’s why our goal for the length of any single course is always no more than 30 minutes.
 It’s even better if we can make it around 15 minutes!

 When we develop a custom course for IT projects, it’s also important to have employees do the process in a practice environment.
-That means we essentially recreate the task inside the course and walk them through the best software scenario to succeed in a safe environment.
+That means we recreate the task inside the course and walk them through the best software scenario to succeed in a safe environment.

-It’s almost like they’re doing it themselves in an environment where they can’t break anything and with the guidance they need to feel comfortable doing the task.
+It’s almost like they’re doing it themselves in an environment where they can’t break anything, and with the guidance they need to feel comfortable doing the task.

 Pretty cool, right?